Looking For Traditional German Christmas Cookies? We’ve Got Them!

 German Oatmeal Cookies (Haferplätzchen)

 Last, but certainly not least, we have German Oatmeal Cookies.
-Known as Haferplätzchen in German, these delicious cookies are even easier to make than their traditional North American counterpart.
+Known as Haferplätzchen in German, these delicious cookies are super easy to make and absolutely delicious.

 Packed with oats and not that much sugar, these oatmeal cookies are filling and oh-so-satisfying around the holidays.